ES-DOC/esdoc-infrastructure/notes/wordpress.md

   * The "1, 2, 3, 4" graphic (the one found at the foot of
     [this page](https://es-doc.org/cmip6/)) is "probably the most important graphic on the site".
-  * There are some techincal screencasts are on there too.
+  * There are some technical screencasts are on there too.

 * The CMIP6 "microsite" is the main part of the whole site at present.